FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Improving Activation Rate

 If your product requires data to show value, provide sample data.
 Let the user see what the product looks like with real content before asking them to connect their own.
-This single change — showing a populated state instead of an empty state — can lift activation by 15–25%.
+This single change, showing a populated state instead of an empty state, can lift activation by 15–25%.

 Improving Time to Value

 Cut it.
 Defer email verification until after the first session.
 Pre-fill settings with smart defaults.
 Auto-detect configuration where possible.
+Every minute removed compounds across every new user.

 Improving Completion Rate

 Look at the step with the highest drop-off and ask: can it be removed, deferred, or simplified?
 If it’s required (like connecting a data source), offer an alternative path (CSV upload instead of API connection).
-Small improvements compound — reducing drop-off by 5% at each of four steps improves overall completion by nearly 20%.
+Small improvements compound, reducing drop-off by 5% at each of four steps improves overall completion by nearly 20%.

-The Role of Onboarding Email
+The Role of Email in Customer Onboarding

-Email supports onboarding but doesn’t replace it.
+Email supports customer onboarding but doesn’t replace it.
 The in-product experience does the heavy lifting.
 Email handles two jobs: bringing back users who didn’t finish, and reinforcing value for users who did.

-A minimal onboarding email sequence has three messages.
+A minimal customer onboarding email sequence has three messages.
 Email one, sent immediately after signup, contains a single link to continue onboarding.
 Email two, sent 24 hours later if the user hasn’t activated, addresses the most common blocker (“Need help connecting your Stripe account?
 Here’s a 2-minute walkthrough”).
 Email three, sent 72 hours later if still inactive, asks directly: “What stopped you from getting started?”

 Three emails, three jobs: continue, unblock, learn.
 Don’t optimize until these three are running and measured.